 Note: You may want to check with your doctor that a more frequent urge to urinate isn’t a UTI (Urinary Tract Infection).

 If you still find yourself making two trips to the bathroom in a short span of time, here are a few more techniques to take your double voiding to the next level:

 - Stimulate or massage your lower stomach or inner thighs while sitting on the toilet (also called Credé’s maneuver)

 - Run water.
 The sound of running water brings on the urge for a lot of women.

 - Tap on your bladder (continuing to tap for a few seconds after your bladder is emptied)

 The most important part of double voiding is to be mentally present when peeing.
 It’s easy to get distracted (hello, iPhone) or rush through things.
 Be sure to mentally check-in with your body and bladder, making sure it’s truly empty.

 Worried about getting to the toilet in time?
 Lily Bird’s got you covered with pads and underwear for leaky laughs and dribble dilemmas, delivered straight to your door.
-Tell your bladder who’s boss and start your free trial today.
+Tell your bladder who’s boss and start your trial today.